Dress shirts generally come with a few different options for the front placket.

 Covered placket (fly front)

 Commonly known as the Fly Front, the Covered Placket is a more formal style placket with an extra piece that covers up the buttons on the front of the shirt.
 Commonly used for tuxedo shirts, this certainly will give your shirt a very clean, dressed-up look.

 Tuxedo front (plain)

-Similar to the French front in look and construction, but the top four buttons are removable so that one can put in tuxedo studs.
+Similar to the French front in look and construction, but the top four buttons (below the collar button) are removable in order to be replaced with tuxedo studs.
 We suggest only going with this option when buying a tuxedo shirt.